sap-tutorials/abap-core-development/tutorials/abap-s4hanacloud-purchasereq-enhance-shop/abap-s4hanacloud-purchasereq-enhance-shop.md

 - This tutorial can be used in both SAP S/4HANA Cloud, private edition system and SAP S/4HANA on-premise system with release 2022 FPS01.
 We suggest using a [Fully-Activated Appliance] (https://blogs.sap.com/2018/12/12/sap-s4hana-fully-activated-appliance-create-your-sap-s4hana-1809-system-in-a-fraction-of-the-usual-setup-time/) in SAP Cloud Appliance Library for an easy start without the need for system setup.
 - For SAP S/4HANA on-premise, create developer user with full development authorization
 - You have installed the latest [Eclipse with ADT](abap-install-adt).
-- Business role `SAP_BR_PURCHASER` needs to be assign to your business user
+- Business role `SAP_BR_PURCHASER` needs to be assigned to your business user
 - Use Starter Development Tenant in S/4HANA Cloud for the tutorial to have necessary sample data in place.
 See [3-System Landscape and Transport Management](https://help.sap.com/docs/SAP_S4HANA_CLOUD/a630d57fc5004c6383e7a81efee7a8bb/e022623ec1fc4d61abb398e411670200.html?state=DRAFT&version=2208.503).